 Pursuant to Eurosystem rules, auctions may be used alongside bilateral transactions as a supplementary procedure for specific market segments under the public sector purchase programme (PSPP).

 Based on the relevant requirements, the Bundesbank makes some of its PSPP purchases via reverse auctions.
-As set out in the auction calendar, from calendar week 19 onwards the Bundesbank will offer supplementary auctions on the second and fourth Thursday of every month, thus taking into account current market conditions.
+As set out in the auction calendar, the Bundesbank will offer supplementary auctions on the second Thursday of every month in 2019, thus taking into account current market conditions.
 From this point on, advance notice for the auctions will be given on the Friday prior to the relevant auction.

 Every multi-ISIN auction covers ten securities issued by regional or local governments and German promotional banks.
 The Bundesbank has drafted special terms and conditions (see download section) for purchases via reverse auctions and uses the Bloomberg auction system (AUPD function).

 The above-mentioned transactions are exempted from the rules on pre-trade and post-trade transparency pursuant to Article 1 (6) of the Markets in Financial Instruments Regulation (MiFIR).
 Publication or disclosure pursuant to Articles 8, 10, 18 or 21 MiFIR is therefore not required.